NikhilSandy/Image-Denoising-AutoEncoder-Using-CNN/README.md

 # Activation Functions:
 ReLU is used in conv layers to learn non linearities in data and last layer is activated with sigmoid t scale the values to lie between (0,1)
-# Loss Function and Opitimizer:
-MSE loss is used to calculate the reconstruction error.
-Adam optimization technique is used to optimize loss and for updating parameters
 # Hyper Parameters

 | Hyper Perameter | Values |